monoira/.dotfiles/README.md

 ## REQUIREMENTS AND REQUIRED PACKAGES

-- Ubuntu or any Debian based distribution with snapd installed + configured and gnome desktop environment installed
+- Ubuntu or any Debian based distribution with snapd installed and configured
+- Gnome desktop environment installed
 - Bash (Already preinstalled on Debian based distributions)
 - Git
 - Stow